 What is a Living Will

 A Living Will is a healthcare advance directive that allows you to direct your end of life healthcare treatment.
+It is a legal document and is one of several advance directives and legal documents used in healthcare planning.
 It is important you create this document while you are healthy and competent.
-The document states what life-sustaining treatment you do or do not want to receive if you become terminally ill and are unable to speak for yourself.
+The document states what life-sustaining treatment and medical decisions you do or do not want to receive if you become terminally ill and are unable to speak for yourself.
+Powers of attorney are another type of legal document used to designate decision-makers for health care.
+These documents are essential paperwork required for advance directives.

 When a Living Will Goes In To Effect

-This document only goes in to effect if two physicians have determined you are terminally ill.
+This document only goes into effect if two physicians have determined you are diagnosed with a terminal condition.

 Your Living Will Is A Personal Choice

 A Living Will is regularly discussed during the estate planning process.
+It is important to name not only a primary chosen agent to make healthcare decisions on your behalf, but also an alternate agent in case your first choice is unable or unwilling to serve.
 Spouses will often have differing opinions on their Living Wills, because it is such a personal document.
+Living Wills and advance directives are especially important for older adults to ensure their wishes are respected.
 Take the time to think about how you envision your end of life healthcare – it is not easy but very necessary to ensure your wishes are followed and to maintain family harmony.
+Carefully selecting a trusted family member or chosen agent to act on your behalf can help prevent conflicts and ensure your healthcare decisions are honored.

 What Happens Without a Living Will?

 Without advance healthcare directives, loved ones may differ on your end of life healthcare treatment.
+In a nursing home or skilled nursing facility setting, a patient advocate may be required to witness or confirm the resident’s wishes.
 Some family members may want to end treatment from ventilators, feeding tubes, etc. and other family members may not want to stop any treatment, this will lead to arguments and tension at an already difficult time for family members or significant others.
+Having a health care power or healthcare power of attorney is important to grant your chosen agent the authority to make medical decisions and access your medical records, helping to avoid such disputes.
+The agent’s authority includes making decisions and handling medical records if you are unable to do so.
 If you did not leave any clear guidance, a spouse and children disagreement may lead to a hospital board or court deciding your end of life treatment.